-While consultation is still in the very early stages, we have already incorporated a number of key design changes in response to the community feedback.
+While consultation is still in early stages, we have already incorporated a number of key design changes in response to the community feedback.

-The M4-M5 Link Concept Design will be available for community feedback in early 2017 and the Environmental Impact Statement will be placed on public exhibition for a period of 60 days between 18 August to 16 October 2017.
+The M4-M5 Link Concept Design was released for community comment in May 2017 and the Environmental Impact Statement will be placed on public exhibition for a period of 60 days between 18 August to 16 October 2017.

 We are always available to discuss the M4-M5 Link and are happy to hear your ideas and feedback at any stage.